Here’s another page in a budding series on Daoist and Buddhist ritual groups on the Hebei plain south of Beijing!

 This was a large village (with 784 households and a population of over 4,000 in 1993) but, like Zhangzhuang, it was quite prosperous.
 The association members were doing well from their sheng workshop, which supplied instruments to ritual associations and shawm bands over a wide area of Hebei, as well as to Beijing instrument shops.
 The workshop was mainly run by Shang Xuezhi and his three brothers with four of their sons, all of whom played shengguan in the association.
 Again, they were able to run off a long list of active ritual associations all over the area.
 Indeed, the Shang family sheng workshop went back at least four generations.

 The ritual association was quite a small group, and (unusually) they only reckoned around sixty households as “in the association”, but they had a good range of ages, and were traditional and enterprising, as well as musically outstanding.
-Shang Lishan (b. c1963) was among the finest guanzi players we have heard in Hebei (playlist #7, commentary here), playing with his eyes firmly closed, like all guanzi and sheng players trained in the strict ritual tradition.
+Shang Lishan (b. c1963) was among the finest guanzi players we have heard in Hebei (playlist #8, commentary here), playing with his eyes firmly closed, like other guanzi and sheng players trained in the strict ritual tradition.

 Again, the Gaoqiao ritual specialists can recall four generations, but tradition was that the association was much older.
 The account (as often) is a little blurred, but their elders had said that the villagers had learned ritual and shengguan from a priest called Guangda 廣達 in the village Jinlong si 金龍寺 temple; there were four or five monks there who could play shengguan.
 The temple, a subsidiary temple (fenmiao) of the Longxing si 隆興寺 (known as Dawang miao 大王廟) in Zhengding county (just north of Shijiazhuang, quite far southwest), had acquired its ritual from there in the Kangxi era (1662–1722) (or was it then that the villagers had acquired it from the Jinlong si?!).
 The cover of the association’s yankou manual bears the legend: